rserota/wad/README.md

 <h3>Play Arguments</h3>

-The <code>play()</code> method also accepts optional arguments: volume, pitch, envelope, and filter.
-If you intend to include a filter envelope as an argument, you should set a filter envelope when the Wad is first instantiated.
+The <code>play()</code> method also accepts optional arguments: volume, pitch, envelope, panning, and filter.
+If you intend to include a filter envelope as an argument on <code>play()</code>, you should have set a filter envelope when the Wad was first instantiated.
 Pitches can be named by the note name, followed by the octave number.
 Possible values are from A0 to C8.
 Sharp and flat notes can be named enharmonically as either sharps or flats (G#2/Ab2), but don't try to be pedantic.
 There is no mapping for C## or Fb.
 Check the Wad.pitches attribute for a complete mapping of note-names to frequencies.

 <pre><code>var saw = new Wad({source : 'sawtooth'})
 saw.play({